What Is A Goldendoodle?

 - Teddy Bear Schnoodles

-- The Schnauzer with wide Teddy Bear face and Poodle creates another of the unique types of Golden Doodle.
+- The Schnauzer with wide Teddy Bear face and Poodle creates another of the unique types of Goldendoodles.

-So you can see here there are quite a few options that can result in many different looks to the Doodle.
+So you can see here there are quite a few options that can result in many different looks to this dog breed based on the various types of Goldendoodles out there.

 Goldendoodle Generation Number